Hearts of Steel: The Battle of Gilford

 A band of Hearts of Steel, numbering around 800, held a demonstration in Gilford, County Down, on 2 March 1772, consisting of marching through the village and past the castle, home of the local Gilford estate owner, Richard Johnston.
 On 5 March, the local Presbyterian minister, Rev. Samuel Morrell had informed Johnston that the "leading deputies" of the Hearts of Steel were meeting in the townland of The Clare, part of Johnston's estate.
 They raided the house and arrested the alleged deputies, with one escaping.
 This escapee raised the alarm and the next day between one and two thousand Steelboys from Gilford and neighbouring Lurgan and Portadown converged on the village at the castle of Johnston.

 Despite a plea from Johnston for diplomacy, a half-hour gun battle erupted between the Hearts of Steel and the defenders of the castle resulting in the burning of the gardener's house and the death of Morrell.
 Johnston failed with attempts to send out a flag of truce and so decided to flee, making a break from the castle and swimming across the River Bann, pursued the whole way.
 After gathering 150 men Johnston sought to confront the protestors, however, by then 4,000 were waiting for him at neighbouring Loughbrickland.

 The aftermath of this battle resulted in Johnston returning to Gilford with a company of soldiers, only to find that his castle and demesne had been wrecked, with damage estimated at being £2,200.
 Despite their victory, the Hearts of Steel would face a heavy army response, with Johnston himself taking it upon himself to hunt down the ringleaders of the trouble.
 Eventually, they were brought to trial in Dublin as due to either sympathy for or fear of the protestors in Ulster meant that convictions were hard to secure.
 In the end, they were found not guilty.

 End of the protests

-The disturbances were so widespread in the affected counties, that the British government passed legislation to severely punish the "wicked and disorderly persons", and by the latter half of 1772 sent the army into Ulster to crush them.
+The disturbances became so widespread in the affected counties that in March 1772 the Parliament of Ireland passed a Bill aiming to punish severely the "wicked and disorderly persons".

+Troops went into Ulster to crush the Steelboys.
 Men were hanged, whilst many others are said to have drowned trying to flee across the sea to Scotland.
-The viceroy of Ireland, Lord Townshend, privately blamed the landlords and their actions for the disturbances and so issued a general pardon in November 1772.
+The viceroy of Ireland, Lord Townshend (in office until October 1772) privately blamed the landlords and their actions for the disturbances and so issued a general pardon in November 1772.
+Some surviving discontented Ulster Protestants reacted by emigrating to the American colonies, "where they started new 'Hearts' organizations and went on to fight in numbers against the British in the American Revolution".